w3f/Grants-Program/applications/chainjs.md

 * **Team Name:** API Market, Inc. dba AIKON
 * **Payment Address:** Ethereum Address: 0x7a6fdc8a113966d1236aB0FaB6dC5D3e5c05db88

-*The above combination of your GitHub account submitting the application and payment address will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

 ### Overview